a-becks/SDCCD/C-sharp/Project 7/README.md

-This project is an improvement on Project 6 using file I/O.  Student scores are stored in a file and loaded into a database class.
+This project is an improvement on Project 6 using file I/O.  Student scores are stored in a .txt file and loaded into a database class.
 The class records updates to the original file as changes are made.